Outputs for Workforce Transformation Projects 2021-2022

 Background

 There is a well-known gap from undergraduate to clinical practice in pharmacy around interactions with people living with mental illness.
-NHS Long Term plan highlights the need to develop services and workforce in different sectors to provide the right level of care for people with mental illness (integrated care).
+The NHS Long Term plan highlights the need to develop services and workforce in different sectors to provide the right level of care for people with mental illness (integrated care).
 Therefore, pharmacy staff must gain confidence and competence to support people with mental illness.
 Simulation training provides invaluable opportunities for participants to reflect on how they interact with mental health patients and MDT, providing the skills to manage potentially stressful and emotive situations they are likely to encounter in healthcare settings.

 Project Aim